 Drizzle some olive oil to coat the bottom of a dutch over or straight sided skillet.
 We use our well loved Le Creuset dutch oven, but you could use any large thick bottomed pot or skillet.
 You'll make the sauce in the same vessel though, so make sure it will be large enough to eventually add everything.

-Add the meatballs making sure you do not over crowd the pan.
-You don’t want to steam them, but more importantly you’ll need room to get some tongs in there to move your meatballs.
-This step requires patience, and a little finesse.
-Allow the meatballs to cook over medium low to medium heat.
-Roll and turn them periodically, but do not force them if they’re not ready to move.
-I’ll generally rotate them into the center hotter part of the Dutch over and add new ones to the outside as the ones in the middle get done.
+Add the meatballs making sure you do not overcrowd the pan.
+You don’t want to steam them, but more importantly, you'll need room to get some tongs in there to move your meatballs.
+This step requires patience and a little finesse.
+Allow the meatballs to cook over medium-low to medium heat.
+Roll and turn them periodically, but do not force them if they're not ready to move.
+I’ll generally rotate them into the center hotter part of the Dutch oven and add new ones to the outside as the ones in the middle get done.
 The goal here is to brown them for flavor and also to cook them enough to firm them up.
-You do not have to cook them through, they’ll cook in the sauce, but you do want to cook them enough they don’t fall apart in the sauce.
-Basically, don’t break them, don’t burn them, and you’ve mastered this step.
+You do not have to cook them through, they'll cook in the sauce, but you do want to cook them enough they don't fall apart in the sauce.
+Basically, don't break them, don't burn them, and you've mastered this step.

 Time for the sauce!

 Once you've cooked all the meatballs place them on a paper towel covered dish.
 It's time for the sauce!
 I don't remove any of the drippings from the meatballs, but if you're looking to shed a couple calories you can spoon out the excess.
 Leave the brown bits though!
 Add the onions to the drippings that remain and cook on medium to medium low heat until transparent.
 Stir frequently with a wooden spoon and scrape up the fond as you stir.